 Abstract: (172/300 words)

-Fire is an important ecological feature in temperate forests often best described and informed by long-term records yet determining past fire regimes may be difficult in ecosystems with limited available fire proxies or histories.
-We use radiocarbon dating and quantification of both soil macro-charcoal and soil and pyrogenic carbon in an old growth redwood stand to examine legacies of fire in redwood forests, an ecosystem with few fire records.
+Fire is an important ecological feature in temperate forests best described and informed by long-term records.
+Sentence on the importance of redwood forests, transition into next sentence yet determining past fire regimes may be difficult in ecosystems with limited available fire proxies or histories.
+We use radiocarbon dating and quantification of both soil macro-charcoal and soil and pyrogenic carbon in an old growth redwood stand to examine legacies of fire in redwood forests.
 We sampled charcoal fragments, soil carbon and soil pyrogenic carbon of soils in the Headwaters Forest Reserve, a protected fragment of old growth redwood in Humboldt County, California.
 Radiocarbon dates from macro-charcoal indicate fire events occurring a maximum of 6,840 calibrated years BP, predating existing records.
 Composite 14C dates show increased fire activity within the last 1,000 years in synchrony with existing dendrochronological records.
 Soil C averaged 928 g/m2, of which a high proportion was pyrogenic C (15-30%).
 Information from this multi-proxy reconstruction clarifies our understanding of the nature of coast redwood fires, contributing to ongoing discussions of coast redwood fire regimes.

 1. Introduction